laurenmilesdev/azure-functions-js/README.md

 This project contains multiple Azure functions used to get MLB statistics.
 These functions are:

 1. **RealTimeStatsHttpTrigger** - an HTTP trigger function that returns game stats for a team in real time or past games.
 See the function's [README](GameStatsHttpTrigger/README.md) for more information on how to use this function.
+2. **TeamScheduleHttpTrigger** - an HTTP trigger function that returns games schedule for a team based on the season.
+See the function's [README](TeamScheduleHttpTrigger/README.md) for more information on how to use this function.

 ## Local Development